Erdroy/UnityVoxelPlanet/README.md

 # UnityVoxelPlanet
 Erdroy's Voxel Planet implemented in Unity 5

-It is not finished anyway, but someone maybe can find it useful.
+It is not finished anyway, needs ton of optimizations, but someone maybe can find it useful.
 ***Do whatever you want with it, it's free.***

 Video: